 Symphony is built around sustainability and commitment to the environment and is constantly searching for ways to further protect the natural and human world.
-The Group's suite of $\rm d_2w$ and $\rm d_2p$ products have been developed with human health and the environment in mind.
+The Group's suite of d_2w and d_2p products have been developed with human health and the environment in mind.
 The Board believes that the Group's technologies enable end users to fulfil many of their own community and environmental criteria.
 The Group also uses factories located as close to its customers as possible, reducing the transport carbon footprint.
-See below in respect to a new production facility in the Middle East.

 The Group and its associates are constantly engaged with governmental decision makers and associated organisations around the world in order to input on developing key packaging regulations.
-The Group is on the approved lists of many governmental regulatory authorities including SASO (Saudi Arabia) and ESMA (UAE).
+The Group is on the approved lists of many governmental regulatory authorities including SASO (Saudi Arabian standards organisation) and ESMA (UAE standards organisation).